sueastside/python-coverage/README.md

 ## Installing
 Use the Atom package manager, which can be found in the Settings view or run `apm install coverage` from the command line.

+pip install nose
+pip install coverage

+In your virtualenv

 ## Usage
 We expect your python modules to be under 'src' and a python virtual environment which we activate and then run nosetests --with-coverage.